KrisKwanten/java-console-test2/README.md

-# Test application for a Java CI/CD pipeline
+alalalalallala# Test application for a Java CI/CD pipeline